Online History Skills Workshops

 Workshops are taught by historians who are researching PhDs at Oxford and who have been trained to work with schools.
 Ambassadors are also able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.

-We offer three different workshops to help develop your skills as a historian -
+We offer a number of free workshops to help develop your skills as a historian: